NYC Logo

 An American metropolis consisting of five administrative districts, the most famous of which are Manhattan, the Bronx, and Brooklyn.
 The city is home to the United Nations headquarters, the Plaza Hotel, the Empire State Building, and Carnegie Hall.

 The boldness of the letters shows the scale of the city and its role in the public life of the United States.
-The metropolitan area itself is home to nearly 8.5 million people, and with the suburbs, 19.7 million.
+The metropolitan area is home to nearly 8.5 million people, and with the suburbs, 19.7 million.

 The Seal